PauloSchreiner/YeastProspecta/README.md

 # YeastProspecta

+## Overview

+YeastProspecta is a Snakemake pipeline for analyzing sanger sequencing data, more specifically pairs of forward and reverse reads in .ab1 format.

+It consists of three major steps:
+1. Trim the reads using Mott's algorithm
+2. Generate the consensus sequence from the pair of reads
+3. Conduct a BLAST search for each sample

+It outputs comprehensive reports for the intermediate and final results.

+***This README is still unfinished!***

 ## How to use

-1. Quick start:
-- install necessary dependencies: biopython merger blast
+1. install necessary dependencies: biopython merger blast etc
-- export NCBI API key
+2. export NCBI API key
   - (how to generate one), (change number of parallel jobs in profile)
-- snakemake command
+3. snakemake command

 ---